bartelsjoshuac/SAPG/AssuranceCases.md

 R2: Unless the user is disabled

-SC#: The user can not log in
+SC3: The user can not log in

 E2: Log the failure and end